-- 5.4.1 Verification of the consignments of goods transferred from a custodian shall be done by the next custodian of the consignments. - 5.4.2 Validation on the next custodian's compliance to this standard shall be done to ensure the halal integrity of the consignments.
+5.4.1 Validation on the supplier compliance to this standard shall be done to ensure the halal integrity of the stock.

-5.4.3 Identification of stakeholder and user of the process
+5.4.2 Identification of the end user of the process

-- 5.4.3.1 The stakeholders of this standard include organisations involve in the warehouse activities of halal products, goods and/ or cargo throughout the supply chain. - 5.4.3.2 The transfer processes and activities of the halal products, goods and/ or cargo to the next custodian shall be documented and attested.
+- 5.4.2.1 The user of this standard include the end-user of the products and/ or goods. - 5.4.2.2 The transfer processes and activities of the halal products and/ or goods shall be documented and attested.

-5.4.4 Warehouse condition
+5.4.3 Retail storage condition

-- 5.4.4.1 Where there are specific environmental conditions defined and agreed as part of the arrangements, it is the responsibility of the organisation to ensure that there are effective management systems and controls to demonstrate and prove compliance to halal requirements.
-In addition, there should be adequate records available to prove compliance with any statutory conditions relevant to the nature of the warehousing and its related activities.
+5.4.3.1 It shall be the responsibility of the organisation to ensure that there are effective management systems and controls to demonstrate and prove compliance to halal requirements.
+In addition, there shall be adequate records available to prove compliance with any statutory conditions relevant to the nature of the retail storage and its related activities.

-- 5.4.4.2 This requirement is applicable but not limited to:
+- 5.4.3.2 This requirement is applicable but not limited to:

 - a) temperature;

 - b) humidity;

 - c) air pressure;

 - d) controlled environment;

 - e) drop and shock;

 - f) compression loading;

 - g) vibration; and

-- h) orientation, segregation and separation of products, goods and/ or cargo.
+- h) orientation, segregation and separation of products and/or goods.

-- 5.4.4.3 The organisation and its service providers shall provide adequate facilities to ensure the integrity of halal products, goods and/ or cargo received is not compromised deteriorate or suffer loss or damage during times of storage including temporary storage in transit.
+- 5.4.3.3 The organisation shall provide adequate facilities, which ensure that the integrity of halal products and/ or goods received is not compromised, deteriorate or suffer loss or damage during times of storage.

-- 5.4.4.4 They shall also ensure that suitable and secure facilities are provided, where appropriate to the nature of the products, goods and/ or cargo to be transported in accordance with the requirements of the consignor and/ or the consignee.
+- 5.4.3.4 They shall also ensure that suitable and secure facilities are provided where appropriate to the nature of the products and/ or goods to be stored and dispatched.

-- 5.4.4.5 The organisation shall provide suitable means of handling inbound and outbound products, goods and/or cargo to maintain the integrity of the halal principles.
+- 5.4.3.5 The organisation shall provide suitable means of handling inbound products and/ or goods to maintain the integrity of the halal principles.

-5.4.5 Preparation and dispatch
+5.4.4 Preparation and dispatch

-- 5.4.5.1 The organisation shall ensure that details of all agreements with the next custodian relating to the preparation, loading, stowing, securing and dispatch of all packed products, goods and/ or cargo are available to the personnel responsible for this part of the service performance.
+- 5.4.3.1 The organisation shall ensure that details of all orders with consumers relating to the preparation, loading, stowing, securing and dispatch of all packed products and/ or goods are available to the personnel responsible for this part of the service performance.
 This information should contain all relevant aspects such as loading information, sequence of loading, window delivery time, accompanying documentation and product identification.
-Where appropriate, there should be clear methods of identification which maintain traceability of product and load/shipment details. - 5.4.5.2 The organisation shall also ensure the warehouse operations including agents and/ or outsourcing parties in accordance to legal and halal requirements.
+Where appropriate, there should be clear methods of identification which maintain traceability of product and load/shipment details. - 5.4.3.2 The organisation shall also ensure the retail operations including outsourcing parties in accordance to legal and halal requirements

-5.4.6 Loss/ damage
+5.4.5 Loss/ damage

-5.4.6.1 The organisation shall ensure that any loss or damage to the products, goods and/or cargo being stored and handled be identified and the related parties informed accordingly.
+5.4.4.1 The organisation shall ensure that any loss or damage to the products and/ or goods being stored and handled be identified and the related parties informed accordingly.
 Loss/damage found shall be documented.

-5.4.7 Documentation
+5.4.6 Documentation

-- 5.4.7.1 The organisation shall ensure that the implementation of proper documentation and the availability of required documents (e.g. bill of lading, advance shipping notice, packing list, air way bill or delivery order) to verify the nature of the consignment, type of load, the destination and the mode of transport.
-Any discrepancy arising shall be recorded together with corrective actions taken. - 5.4.7.2 It is also the responsibility of the organisation to ensure that there is evidence of collection and delivery (proof of delivery) confirmed by persons authorised to provide such confirmation on behalf of the next custodian or consignee.
+5.4.6.1 The organisation shall ensure that the implementation of proper documentation and the availability of required documents (e.g. bill of lading, advance shipping notice, packing list, air way bill or delivery order) to verify the nature of the consignment, type of load, the destination and the mode of transport.
+Any discrepancy arising shall be recorded together with corrective actions taken.

+5.4.6.2 It is also the responsibility of the organisation to ensure that there is evidence of collection and delivery (proof of delivery) confirmed by authorised persons.

-5.4.8 Outsourcing parties
+5.4.7 Outsourcing parties